Lock your doors and roll up your windows

 How to prevent vehicle theft

 Reports show that a car is stolen approximately every 6 minutes in Canada.
 Modern built-in security systems have made auto theft more challenging yet cost Canadians more than a billion dollars a year.
-As auto theft rates increase exponentially in the GTA, we compiled a list of tips to prevent your car from being stolen!
+As auto theft rates increase exponentially, we compiled a list of tips to prevent your car from being stolen!

 The terms and conditions of the coverages described are set out in the insurance policy, which always prevails.
 Some conditions, exclusions and limitations may apply.
 These tips are provided for information and prevention purposes only.
 They are general in nature, and The Personal cannot be held liable for them.
 We recommend using caution and consulting an expert for comprehensive, tailored advice.